cacophony-wj/LeS/README.md

 Only available with _Light But Kinky_.

-This is a lot to take in so just disable the random bondage option for Inns and Other Dwellings.
+This is a lot to take in so just disable the random bondage option for Shops and Other Dwellings.
 Just keep in mind if your follower asks to tie you up to give it some serious thought!

 ## Devious Devices